chec/example-chec-receipt-mjml/README.md

 `mjml -r template.mjml -o template.html`

-`template.mjml` is the input file and template.html is the `output file` where the rendered HTML goes.
+`template.mjml` is the input file and `template.html` is the output file where the rendered HTML goes.

 With the generated HTML, you can now send your responsive receipt with your email client service or directly from your shell.

 ## The finish line

 And there you have it!
 See, we told you it was easy as pie, or did we not?
-Well now you know, how simple it is to create your own customized e-receipt to send to your valued customers.
+Well now you know, how simple it is to create your own customized Chec e-receipt to send to your valued customers.

 Thank you for walking through the tutorial with us!